AgileVentures/LocalSupport/docs/installation.md

 ### Google Map Keys

-In order for the Google Map to function locally you may also need to create an `application.yml` (which does not get checked in) and add the following:
+In order for the Google Map to function locally you MAY also need to create an `application.yml` (which does not get checked in) and add the following:

 ```
 GMAP_API_KEY: <YOUR KEY>